wine-compholio/wine-staging/README.md

 Backends:
-  --backend=patch      Use regular 'patch' utility to apply patches (default) --backend=epatch     Use 'epatch' to apply patches (Gentoo only) --backend=git-am     Use 'git am' to apply patches --backend=git-apply  Use 'git apply' to apply patches --backend=stg        Import the patches using stacked git
+  --backend=patch      Use regular 'patch' utility to apply patches (default) --backend=eapply     Use 'eapply' to apply patches (Gentoo only) --backend=epatch     Use 'epatch' to apply patches (Gentoo only, deprecated) --backend=git-am     Use 'git am' to apply patches --backend=git-apply  Use 'git apply' to apply patches --backend=stg        Import the patches using stacked git